A Departure – Tom Ward (2013)

 This authorial cluelessness is emphasised by his treatment of David, the other main character, who is introduced as a history teacher.
 This should have presented Ward with a splendid excuse to tell us, via David, about previous disasters and about the extensive preparations every modern government makes for disaster – alternative means of power and communication, the sequestration of fuel and food sources, the establishment of an emergency governing committee, the role of the military and so on.
 But no. There is never another mention of history, or any indication that he was even an academic – only thumping great clues that he may possibly be a Bad Man (this isn’t a spoiler; the clue-dropping starts early on and they’re hidden about as well as Chekov’s gun).

 The book ends with Our Hero and his hot escapee-from-an-online-game girlfriend preparing to sail to France.
 Why?
 We’re not told (or maybe we were, in one of the tedious bits that I skipped over).
-Since there’s every indication that the rest of the world has gone the same way, It seems a pointless waste of time, given that there’s every indication that the rest of the world has gone the same way; it does, however, make a good hook for a sequel.
+It seems a pointless waste of time, given that there’s every indication that the rest of the world has gone the same way; it does, however, make a good hook for a sequel.
 If so, let’s hope that somebody insists he has an editor for it, somebody who can tell him to write about real people and real situations.
 And tell him to do some damm research.

 *I remember an episode of the original TV series of Survivors, where somebody looking out from the top of a London tower block at night sees flickering phosphorescent gases rising up from ground level and is told that it’s “corpse gas” from all the unburied bodies.
 That’s an example of world-building research.